wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Obi-Wan:** Come on then Mr Suey, let's get you home... _OWBB, Petra and Courtney all leave stage_

-**Suey:** _noticing that Layabout is looking sad in the corner_ Eh, sis, are you coming?
+**Suey:** _noticing that Layabout is looking sad in the corner_ Eh, sis, what's up?

-**Layabout:** What?
-You want me to come back with you?
+**Layabout:** Captain Dan Lothario promised to pick me up and take me for a ride.
+I think he's dumped me...
+I feel like such a fool.

+**Suey:** Oh, err, I think I saw him taking off in his Space Jag with that octopus woman.
+You're better off without him.
+Why don't you come back with us?

+**Layabout** What?
+Really?

-**Suey:** Well yeah.
+**Suey** Well yeah.
 I've never had a sister before, and now I have, well, that's great innit?.
 Come on, you need to meet Calamity, she's a bit of an acquired taste like but, you know, that's families for ya!

-_Maybe Dan Lothario offers to take layabout for a spin in his Space Jag, and back to Calams' .
-Chilled bottle of Bolly in the boot.
-Ding dong etc_

 **Layabout:** Great! _all except Bearass exit_